ghdl/ghdl/doc/contribute.rst

    Also, please include enough information in the bug report, for the maintainers to reproduce the problem.
 The template
    includes:

-   * Operating system and version of GHDL (you can get it with :samp:`ghdl --version`).
+   * Operating system and version of GHDL (you can get it with :samp:`ghdl version` and :samp:`ghdl hash`).
-   * Whether you have built GHDL from sources (provide short SHA of the used commit) or used the binary distribution (note which release/tag).

-     * If you cannot compile, please report which compiler you are using and the version.
+   * Whether you have built GHDL from sources (provide short SHA of the used commit) or used the binary distribution (note which release/tag); if you cannot compile, please report which compiler you are using and the version.

-   * Content of the input files which comprise the MWE
+   * Content of the input files which comprise the MWE.
    * Description of the problem:

-     * Comment explaining whether the MWE should compile or not; if yes, whether or not is should run until the assertion.
+     * Comment explaining whether the MWE should compile or not; if yes, whether it should run until the assertion.
      * What you expect to happen and what you actually get.
 If you know the LRM well enough, please specify which paragraph might not be implemented well.
      * Samples of any log.